OrchardCMS/OrchardCore/src/docs/reference/modules/Contents/README.md

 ## List Content Types by Stereotype

-Starting with version 1.7, the Contents admin UI now provides a way to manage content items of content types that share the same Stereotype.
+Starting with version 1.7, the Contents admin UI provides a way to manage content items of content types that share the same Stereotype.

 For example, lets say we want list all content items of a content types that use `Test` stereotype.
 To do that, add an admin menu item that directs the user to `/Admin/Contents/ContentItems?stereotype=Test`.
 Adding `stereotype=Test` to the URL will render the UI using any content type that has `Test` as it's stereotype.